Comment faire du sel de bain ?

 How to make bath salt ?

 Bath salts are used for their relaxing and soothing properties.
-Dispersed in the bath, they allow muscles to relax while reducing headaches and anxiety.
-Some experts strongly recommend the use of bath salts during eczema flare-ups, or in the case of skin conditions, irritations, muscle inflammation, or even arthritis.
-There are several different bath salts: detoxifying bath salts, invigorating bath salts, and relaxing bath salts.
-In this article, we will focus on the relaxing bath salts by giving you the list of ingredients needed to make bath salts, some simple and natural recipes to make at home as well as some tips for using bath salts to become an expert on the subject.
+Dispersed in the bath, they help muscles relax while reducing headaches and anxiety.
+Some experts strongly recommend using bath salts during eczema flare-ups, or in the case of skin conditions, irritation, muscle inflammation, or even arthritis.
+There are several different bath salts: detox bath salts, toning bath salts, and relaxing bath salts.
+In this article, we will focus on relaxing bath salts by giving you the list of ingredients needed to make bath salts, a few simple and natural recipes to make at home, as well as some tips for using bath salts so you can become an expert on the subject.

 Epsom salts: an essential ingredient in making bath salts

-Epsom salt is the essential ingredient in making your own bath salts: it is a salt obtained from minerals.
-It is rich in magnesium, and can be used as both a bath salt and a exfoliating treatment for the skin or as a cream, balm or oil.
-To make your own relaxing bath salts, you will first need to get some Epsom salt that you will mix with different perfumes, liquids, and/or essential oils.
-You can find Epsom salt in pharmacies, supermarkets or specialty stores.
-Good to know: for an even more natural bath salt, Epsom salt can be used alone in the bath, without mixing.
+Epsom salt is the key ingredient for making your homemade bath salts: it is a salt derived from minerals.
+It is rich in magnesium, and can be used both as bath salts and as an exfoliating treatment for the skin, or in cream, balm, or oil form.
+To make your relaxing bath salts, you will first need Epsom salt, which you will mix with different fragrances, liquids, and/or essential oils.
+You can find Epsom salt at pharmacies, supermarkets, or specialty stores.
+Good to know: for an even more natural bath salt, Epsom salt can be used on its own in the bath, without mixing.

-Essential oils can naturally scent your bath salts while adding relaxing and soothing properties to your blend.
-Add a few drops to your Epsom salts and your bath salts can already have relaxing properties!
-When it comes to choosing essential oils, you can choose from hundreds of different essential oils to find the ones that best suit your needs and/or tastes.
+Essential oil naturally scents your bath salts while adding relaxing and soothing properties to your mix.
+A few drops added to your Epsom salt, and your bath salts can already have relaxing properties!
+As for choosing essential oils, it is up to you to select from hundreds of different essential oils the ones that best match your needs and/or tastes.

-We offer you an example of a recipe for relaxing bath salts to make at home.
-This recipe is quick and easy: it requires only a few ingredients.
-To make your bath salts, you will need 100g of coarse Guérande salt, 100g of Epsom salts, a teaspoon of vegetable oil (of your choice), a teaspoon of lavender essential oil (soothing and relaxing properties), and a few drops of ylang-ylang essential oil (relieves depression).
-Also, have an airtight glass jar and a spoon to use to make the mixture.
+We are offering an example recipe for relaxing bath salts to make at home.
+This recipe is simple and quick: it requires only a few ingredients.
+To make your bath salts, gather 100g of coarse Guérande salt, 100g of Epsom salt, a teaspoon of vegetable oil (of your choice), a teaspoon of lavender essential oil (soothing and relaxing properties), and a few drops of ylang-ylang essential oil (relieves depressive states).
+You will also need an airtight glass jar and a spoon to mix everything together.

 Preparation

-Pour the Guérande and Epsom salts into the jar or bowl and let them dry in a dry place for one to two hours.
-For best and fastest results, place your jar near a radiator or dry the salts with a hairdryer.
-This will help remove the moisture from the salts.
-You can then add your essential oils andvegetable oil of your choice.
-To take it a step further, you can also add dried herbs like verbena or chamomile to your mixture.
+Pour the Guérande salt and Epsom salt into the jar or a bowl and let them dry in a dry place for one to two hours.
+For the best and quickest result, place your jar near a radiator or dry the salts with a hairdryer.
+In this way, you can remove the moisture contained in the salts.
+You can then add your essential oils and the vegetable oil of your choice.
+To go further, it is also possible to add dried herbs such as lemon verbena or chamomile to your mixture.
 Mix everything together with a spoon.
-Once the salts are absorbed, you can pour the mixture into your airtight jar and store it for up to 6 months.
+Once the salts have absorbed the oils, you can pour the mixture into your airtight jar and keep it for up to 6 months.

 Use